 Since 2000, the focus has been moving to the application of 3D scanning in anthropometry.
 This has resulted in various 3D data collection as studies as well as research into the analysis and presentation of 3D anthropometric data and its applications in design.

-DINED is a project of the Applied Ergonomics and Design Department of the TU Delft factulty of Industrial Design Engineering.
+DINED is a project of the Applied Ergonomics and Design Section of the Human-Centered Design Department of the TU Delft factulty of Industrial Design Engineering.

 If you have any feedback, are interested in additional information or want to get in touch please send us an firstname.lastname@example.org